genishk/tetris-game/README.md

-# Tetris Game
+# Modern Tetris Game

-## Game Description

-- This is an implementation of the classic Tetris game.
+A modern implementation of the classic Tetris game using HTML5 Canvas and JavaScript.
-- Control pieces using keyboard input and score points by aligning as many pieces as possible.
-- The game ends when pieces stack up beyond the top of the screen.

 ![Tetris Game Screenshot](image.png)

+## Features

+- Modern gradient-colored pieces
+- Ghost piece preview
+- Score tracking
+- Level progression
+- Line clear animations

-## Controls
+## How to Play

+1. Open `index.html` in your web browser
+2. Use the following controls:
-- Left Arrow: Move piece left
+   - Left/Right Arrow: Move piece
-- Right Arrow: Move piece right
+   - Up Arrow: Rotate piece clockwise
    - Down Arrow: Soft drop
    - Space Bar: Hard drop

-- Up Arrow: Rotate piece clockwise
-- Z Key: Rotate piece counter-clockwise
+## Technologies Used

+- HTML5 Canvas
+- Vanilla JavaScript
+- CSS3

+## Installation

+No installation required!
+Simply clone the repository and open `index.html` in your browser:

+## License

+This project is open source and available under the [MIT License](LICENSE).